People Explain Their Arguable "Am I The Jerk?" Stories

 Another User Comments:

+“Here’s the thing – child support should not be about your pride.
 Forgoing child support does not benefit your child.
 Two parents can typically support a child better financially than one parent.
 There’s not a merit badge for being the ‘good cop’ and letting him slide on his parental responsibilities.

 It probably has seemed like it’s easier to get along with your ex & his spouse by not asking for it.
-That’s not surprising, but also a really good reason to have the court involved – they can be the bad guy.

 Maybe you’ve been able to scrape by, but why deprive your child of the funds?
 Yes, family courts typically use a set formula to determine child support, but they will often also consider circumstances that would make your ex unable to pay (provided he’s actually having legit issues).

 Even if you don’t need all of the $ now, it can be set aside to pay for costs down the road.
 Setting the precedent where you ask for nothing, then very little, is going to make it difficult to collect when you have larger expenses come up – and kids can be expensive!
 If not, then your child has funds he can use for college or a house (or just getting set up as a young adult).

 If you don’t collect child support, your son may be able to try in the future (in my state, it’s 10 years past the age of the majority).

-Anecdotally, my mother let my biological father slide on child support & never went to court.
+Under the table arrangements or your inaction, may hinder that.
+It certainly doesn’t seem like he’ll stand up & just offer money.

 We scraped by, but I missed out on opportunities because of it.
 I tried to collect as an adult, but it was fruitless.
 Had he been held accountable, we could have struggled a lot less.

 NTJ for asking him for $, and certainly not for formalizing the process.
 He’s clearly taking advantage here, but ultimately it’ll be your child that sees the pinch.
 Don’t spend your time gathering up the courage to nicely ask him again or to inform him of your plan.

 Call your state’s child support hotline – they love to get parents to pay up & can get the process started.
 This is literally their job – let them do it, not you.” hoppityhoppity

 Another User Comments: